laurent22/pmcctv/README.md

     Application Options:
       -m, --ffmpeg=              Path to ffmpeg.
-      -d, --frame-dir=           Path to directory that will contain the capture frames.
+      -d, --frame-dir=           Path to directory that will contain the captured frames.
 Default: ~/Pictures/pmcctv -r, --remote-dir=          Remote location where frames will be saved to.
 Must contain a path compatible with scp (eg. user@someip:~/pmcctv).
       -p, --remote-port=         Port of remote location where frames will be saved to.
 If not set, whatever is the default scp port will be used (should be 22).
       -b, --burst-mode-duration= Duration of burst mode, in seconds.
 Set to -1 to disable burst mode altogether.
+Default: 10.
-Default: 10 -t, --time-to-live=        For how long captured frames should be kept, in days.
-Default: 7
+      -t, --time-to-live=        For how long captured frames should be kept, in days.
+Default: 7.
+      -i, --input-device:        Name of capture input device.
+Default: auto-detect, except on Windows.

     Help Options:
       -h, --help                 Show this help message